merkanar/PythonLab/product_recommendation/README.md

-# Unsupervised Learning Project - Product Recommender
+# Unsupervised Learning Project - Product Recommendation System

 In this project, a product recommendation system will be created on a product purchase data taken from Google Analytics.

 With the purchase and user info, system will decide which products will be recommended to a specific user.

-## Specifikation
+## Specification

 Product Recommendation System